-As per the guidance we will refuse high quantity stockpiling requests https://www.england.nhs.uk/eu-exit/medicines/medicines-faq/
+As per the guidance we will refuse high quantity stockpiling requests.
+See NHS England - EU exit medicines FAQ.

 The flu vaccine is routinely given on the NHS to:

-More information about the criteria and which vaccines will be given can be found on this link https://www.nhs.uk/conditions/vaccinations/flu-influenza-vaccine/
+More information about the criteria and which vaccines will be given can be found at NHS - Influenza Vaccine page.

 We strongly encourage all eligible patients to have the flu vaccination this year.
-Public Health England (PHE) keep a close eye on what happens in New Zeeland and Australia regarding seasonal flu as we typically follow their winter strains.
-This year (2019) New Zeeland were hit hard and so PHE are preparing for a bad winter flu also.
-Read more about it here
+Public Health England (PHE) keep a close eye on what happens in New Zealand and Australia regarding seasonal flu as we typically follow their winter strains.
+This year (2019) New Zealand were hit hard and so PHE are preparing for a bad winter flu also.
+Further informaiton in this Daily Telegraph article.

 West Hampshire CCG is working with GPs, community pharmacists and patients to support the implementation of NHS England guidance to free up an estimated £100 million for frontline care each year by curbing prescriptions for certain ‘over the counter’ medicines.